 2. Deciding your birth plan

-You must research the available options and decide on your birth plan.
-You must decide on your preferred place of childbirth and the preferred form of delivery.
+You should research the available options and decide on your birth plan.
+You should also decide on your preferred place of childbirth and the preferred form of delivery, in conjunction with your healthcare provider.
 You may also think about your birth companions, your specific preferences regarding the birth environment, your choices for labor pain relief, and your choice of procedures to be avoided.

 3. Paying for care